vaddekrishna123/krishna_demo/README.md

 # krishna_demo
-This is my git repo
+This is my git repo.
+Author-krishna